Warren Buffett's old Cadillac fetches $122,500 at auction

 Proceeds from the auction will go to Girls Inc of Omaha, Nebraska, the city where Buffett runs Berkshire Hathaway Inc.

-A longtime favourite charity of the 84-year-old billionaire, Girls Inc offers educational and recreational opportunities to girls in the United States and Canada.
-It is raising money for an $18.5 million expansion of a facility in Omaha.Buffett's daughter, Susan, is a director of Girls Inc's national organisation, and first lady Michelle Obama is honorary board chair.
+A longtime favorite charity of the 84-year-old billionaire, Girls Inc offers educational and recreational opportunities to girls in the United States and Canada.
+It is raising money for an $18.5 million expansion of a facility in Omaha.Buffett's daughter, Susan, is a director of Girls Inc's national organization, and first lady Michelle Obama is honorary board chair.

 Buffett will deliver the keys to his old Cadillac personally if the buyer travels to Omaha to pick them up.
 He replaced the car last year with a new Cadillac XTS.